Previous slide

 When to Suspect Avian Influenza

-The Avian Influenza virus has strains that have low, medium, and high pathogenicity and this influences the severity of the clinical signs.
+The Avian Influenza virus has strains with low, medium, and high pathogenicity, which influences the severity of the clinical signs.

 Low Pathogenic Strain Clinical Signs